Elehuris Montero Preview, Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.10 team ERA that ranks 13th among all league pitching staffs.
+- The Dodgers have a 4.08 team ERA that ranks 13th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.